wpereira22/notion-mcp-sse/README.md

 Add the following to your `.cursor/mcp.json` or `claude_desktop_config.json` (MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`)

-Don't forget to modify your bearer token.
+Don't forget to add your Bearer token.

 ```javascript
 {